 Do you shop the Second Life Marketplace?
 Most of us do.
-It’s convenient and just by typing in the name of an item we can usually find what we want.
+It’s convenient!
 We can see search results based on relevance, price, prim count, user rating, or even how new something is.
-There’s no denying that it’s useful, good for reference, and it makes things easier if we want something quickly.
+It’s useful, and makes things easier if we want something quickly.

-And yet I prefer to buy inworld, if possible – and here’s why:
+And yet, I prefer to buy inworld if possible.
+Here’s why:

-I like the experience of shopping in a 3D store.
-The main reason I’m in Second Life to begin with is that I enjoy a virtual environment.
-Shopping in a store, seeing the building and decor chosen by the creator, is all part of the fun for me.
-I can shop Ebay or Amazon if I want something on the web.
+I like the experience of a 3D store.
+The main reason I’m in Second Life is that I enjoy a virtual environment.
+Seeing the building and decor chosen by the creator is part of the fun.

-Going to the inworld store gives them traffic.
+Going to the inworld store gives the store owner traffic.
 Each time we visit a Second Life location we give that place traffic.
 Why is that good?
-Because when we use SL search the locations with the most visitors show at the top of the list.
-People see high traffic sims first so they tend to go to them first.
-Even if we don’t buy anything, we’re still helping the creator if we visit their store.
+Because places with the most visitors show at the top of the list when people use SL Search.
+Even if we decide not to buy anything, we still help the creator if we visit their store.

-The creator usually gets more lindens if you buy inworld.
-The SL Marketplace takes a tiny cut from each item sold.
-It’s not much, but still something.
+The store owner usually makes more lindens if you buy inworld.
+The SL Marketplace takes a cut from each item sold.
 This is not necessarily bad because it’s good to support Linden Lab too, but if you want 100% of the purchase price to go to the creator, it’s better to shop from their inworld store.

-You can often find items and deals inworld that you don’t see on the Marketplace.
+You can often find items inworld that you don’t see on the Marketplace.
 Stores have sales and give freebies now and then.
-They have contests, boards you can click to win things, and all sorts of stuff.
+They have contests boards and all sorts of stuff.
 If you just look on the Marketplace, you could miss that.

-Some things need to be seen in Second Life.
-For homes, furniture, and even knick knacks you can’t really know what they’re like without seeing them in 3D.
-Photos never show the full story.
-I would never, ever, recommend buying a home without seeing a fully rezzed version first.
+Some things need to be seen in 3D.
+For some items, photos do not show the full story.
+Example: I would not recommend buying a home without it rezzed first.

-The Marketplace is so popular that many creators no longer have stores in Second Life.
-They sell only on the Marketplace because they didn’t get enough visitors to justify paying rent or having land.
-This is a shame because discovering an intriguing new store is part of the fun exploring.
-I get excited if I wander into a whimsical new place and find a hidden treasure.
+The Marketplace is so popular that many creators no longer have stores inworld.
+They sell only on the Marketplace because they didn’t get enough visitors to justify renting an inworld location.
+This is a shame because discovering an intriguing store is part of the fun exploring, and makes Second Life a more interesting place.

-Yes, the Marketplace has its uses.
+The Marketplace has its uses.
 I’m glad we have it, and I’ll continue to shop on it.
-However, if a store still has an inworld location, I will teleport to it if I can.
+However, if a store still has an inworld location, I will teleport to that first if I can.